 The final scenario, ETS-All, simulates an ETS covering all sectors, including the household, to meet South Korea's 2030 NDC pledge without fuel economy standards.
 The scenario allows international offsets to account for up to 5% of domestic ETS permits and, as the ETS is economy-wide, there are no domestic offsets.
-This scenario provides an estimate of a first best/least cost policy to meet South Korea's stated emissions reduction.
+This scenario provides an estimate of a first best/least cost policy (subject to the limit on international offsets) to meet South Korea's stated emissions reduction.